codemk8/blog/src/pages/microservice-auth.md

 # Introduction

-Recent years have witnessed the proliferation of building applications with microservices.
-This serie of blog posts intends to share some concrete examples of building such microservices in a cloud-native environment.
+Some people now believe that microservice is the closest thing as the silver bullet to build web applications.
+This serie of blog posts intends to share some concrete examples of building small but essential microservices in a cloud-native environment.
+We start from building a user registration service.

 # Objectives

-First let's collect our requirements to provide a user registration service.
-In this service, we will provide three functionalities:
+First let's collect our requirements to provide such a service.
+We would like to provide three functionalities:

-* User registration with user name and password
+* User registration with user name (or email) and password
 * Password update with user name, old password and new password
 * User authentication with user name and password